n0m0r3pa1n/privacy-policies/LIVE_FREE_BG_PRIVACY_POLICY.md

 to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-11-06
+This policy is effective as 5-th of June 2023.

 Contact Us